 Excessive Burping: A Sign That You’re Overeating

 If your meal is accompanied by a can of fizzy soda or a pint of beer, you’re swallowing another gas called carbon dioxide in addition to all that air.
 Carbon dioxide contains thousands of tiny bubbles that add up to quite a bit of air.
 The thing with carbonated drinks and beer is that they deliver air and carbon dioxide directly to your stomach as you swallow.
-The gas is then produced from the partially digested food in the stomach and is then sent out of your body in the form of
+The gas is then produced from the partially digested food in the stomach and is then sent out of your body in the form of a burp.

 For this reason, burps that are dispelled after consuming gassy drinks are often smellier and noisier as compared to those that are dispelled by the food pipe after eating a decently sized meal.